nim-lang/Nim/doc/tut1.rst

 (Note that `toString` is usually the `$ <dollars.html>`_ operator in Nim.)
 The compiler chooses the most appropriate proc for the `toString` calls.
-How this overloading resolution algorithm works exactly is not discussed here.
-However, it does not lead to nasty surprises and is based on a quite simple unification algorithm.
+How this overloading resolution algorithm works exactly is not discussed here -- see the manual for details.
 Ambiguous calls are reported as errors.

 Operators